 The IUCN identifies wetlands as the third most important support system on Earth.
 Wetlands make up only 2.4% of South Africa's surface area but they are responsible for a disproportionately high value of ecological infrastructure that provides critical ecosystem services such as water purification and flood regulation, among others.
 Wetlands support a range of specialised plant, insect and mammal life and also supply food, grazing, building and craft material.

-They are able to improve water quality, reduce flood impacts, control erosion and sustain river flows.
-Of special importance is the role wetlands play in ensuring a steady supply of clean water for communities and helping government save hundreds of millions of rands that would be required to set up purification plants/facilities.
+They improve water quality, reduce flood impacts, control erosion and sustain river flows.
+Further, wetlands play a significant role in ensuring a steady supply of clean water for communities and helping government save hundreds of millions of rands that would be required to set up purification plants/facilities.